Bonneuil-en-France: Land use

 In 2008, Bonneuil-en-France had a total surface area of 474.64 ha.
 Its 474.64 ha is sparsely divided between individual and collective housing, which covers 6.56 ha and 2.17 ha respectively.
 They are also covered by transport routes (streets, railways, etc.) with 99.80 ha, by businesses (including offices, shops, etc.) with 47.39 ha and by building sites with 47.44 ha.
 Green spaces cover 19.56 ha of the municipality, i.e. almost 41% of its territory, and crops cover 42.61 ha, almost 9% of its territory.
 Open sports facilities cover 2.73 ha and other facilities (leisure and cultural, health, educational, etc.) occupy 0.52 ha of the town.

 Development projects

 At the beginning of 2010, three architects were commissioned to develop the Paris Le Bourget area, with the office of the Secretary of State for the Capital Region, Christian Blanc, stating that the area was considered to be one of the flagship projects of the Grand Paris project.
 The project will be managed by the Le Bourget airport conurbation community, which includes the communes of Le Bourget, Drancy and Dugny, in association with the towns of Le Blanc-Mesnil and Bonneuil-en-France.
 Around 60% of Paris-Le Bourget Airport is in the Val-d'Oise, and a very large part of it is in Bonneuil-en-France, so the municipality is very much affected by this project, especially as it has available land.

 Population and society

-Demographics

-In 2021, the municipality had a population of 1,166, (Note: Legal municipal population in force on 1 January 2024, defined within the territorial boundaries in force on 1 January 2023, statistical reference date: 1 January 2021.) an increase of 12.77% compared with 2015 (Val-d'Oise: +3.39%, France excluding Mayotte: +1.84%).